Call Scripts: How it impacts Customer Success

 Know when to involve seniors

-As much as these call scripts needs to be kept flexible and the employees need to take the onus in order to provide great customer service, they should also know when to involve the seniors and other experts.
+As much as these call scripts need to be kept flexible and the employees need to take the onus in order to provide great customer service, they should also know when to involve the seniors and other experts.
 A script must have clear indications of when the executive can take ownership of the problem and when they have to get the seniors or experts involved.
 Such clarity will reduce the hassle and time taken while dealing with complex problems and queries.

 Now that you have read about what a good script does to bring about an overall good customer service experience, let’s have a look at some of the aspects that play an integral part in developing a perfect customer service script.